Columbus police make nearly a dozen arrests for reckless ATV driving over the weekend

-COLUMBUS (WCMH) — During a crackdown on reckless ATV and dirt bike driving, Columbus police arrested several people and confiscated nearly a dozen vehicles.
+COLUMBUS (WCMH) — It’s been two weeks since law enforcement from across central Ohio announced a crackdown on illegal ATV and dirt bike riders.

-On July 21, city leaders, including Columbus Division of Police Chief Elaine Bryant announced a multi-jurisdictional task force called “Operation 52” which focused on reckless driving by ATV and dirt bike riders on city streets.
+Over the weekend, police departments started their efforts on “Operation 52” in hopes of stopping the reckless riders of off-road vehicles.

+“That was your warning; there won’t be another,” said LaShanna Potts, assistant chief of the Columbus Division of Police.
+“These vehicles are not toys and our streets are not your playground.
+What you’re doing is putting lives at risk, including your own.
+If life and safety isn’t enough to convince you, know this: we will find you and we will seize your vehicle. “

-On Wednesday, police announced the following results of the operation over the past weekend:
+On Wednesday, police announced the results of the operation over the past weekend:

 - 11 ATVs impounded